seuros/action_mcp/README.md

 ActionMCP provides a Gateway system similar to ActionCable's Connection for handling authentication.
 The Gateway allows you to authenticate users and make them available throughout your MCP components.

+ActionMCP supports multiple authentication methods including OAuth 2.1, JWT tokens, and no authentication for development.
+For detailed OAuth 2.1 configuration and usage, see the [OAuth Authentication Guide](OAUTH.md).

 ### Creating an ApplicationGateway

 When you run the install generator, it creates an `ApplicationGateway` class: